-The YW operates two confidentially located shelters for women and children fleeing abusive homes.
+The YW operates a confidentially located shelter for women and children fleeing abusive homes.
 Counselors help these women make safety plans, obtain jobs or job training and work toward independence and self-sufficiency.
-The shelters serve Blount, Jefferson and St. Clair counties.
+The shelter serve Blount, Jefferson and St. Clair counties.

 The YWCA Central Alabama offers the Healthy Relationships Program for area middle schools and high schools in an effort to combat dating violence.
 Participants are given information on the warning signs of an abusive relationship and on how to end unhealthy dating relationships.

 Support group sessions are offered once a week during the day and evenings for women who are victims of domestic violence.
 Topics include self-esteem, assertiveness, characteristics of batterers, the cycle of violence and healthy vs. unhealthy relationships.
-If you are interested in learning more about the YW support group for domestic violence victims, click here to send an email request or call 205 322-9922 ext 316.
+If you are interested in learning more about the YW support group for domestic violence victims, click here to send an email request or call 205.322.9922.

 Launched in September of 1994, CIC aids children and teens who have witnessed domestic violence in their homes.
 Weekly support groups address topics such as how to be safe in an unsafe home, self-esteem and anger management.
 Children and teens often model the behavior in their homes, thus the YW attempts to interrupt this learned behavior.
 Advocacy for children and teens is also a component of this program.
 To learn more send an email inquiry here or call 205.322.9922.